 The ketogenic diet is not recommended for cancer patients (not even those recovering); it burdens the liver and kidneys and weakens the immune system.

-The name of the diet is derived from "ketones."
-Ketones are a byproduct of the breakdown of fats as an energy source.
-The ketogenic diet was initially used to treat children with epilepsy.
-In recent years, the ketogenic diet has gained tremendous momentum as an effective weight-loss diet.
+The ketogenic diet's name is derived from "ketones."
+Ketones are an energy source byproduct of the breakdown of fats.
+The diet was initially used to treat children with epilepsy.
+In recent years, it has gained tremendous momentum as an effective weight-loss diet.
 The question is whether it is a healthy long-term diet.

 The ketogenic diet is not recommended in the long term.
 Listed below are the main reasons:

-The production of vital energy for a body of fats and proteins is possible but at the cost of a heavy load on the kidneys and liver that are forced to remove the decomposition products such as ammonia, uric acids, urea, and ketones.
+Fats and proteins can produce vital energy for the body, but this comes at the cost of a heavy load on the kidneys and liver, which are forced to remove decomposition products such as ammonia, uric acids, urea, and ketones.

 Potential side effects may include constipation, high cholesterol, growth slowing, acidosis, and kidney stones.